 After a goal is set, a good first step is conducting a waste audit to establish baseline measurements.
 Businesses will be able to uncover the volume of varied waste streams, the amount of recyclable materials, and the costs associated with current waste management practices.
 That provides a business with baseline metrics with which to improve upon.

-[Here are 5 steps to prepare your business for a waste audit!]
+[Here are the steps to prepare your business for a waste audit!]

 Measuring and tracking progress against the action plan is critical to finding success.
 Smart technology tools, including waste metering technology, can play a part in optimizing baseline and continual data collection for businesses.
 Through near real-time monitoring, waste metering gives businesses the ability to see what is being discarded and in which bins or dumpsters materials are being placed.